Input Settings

 Name | The action "friendly name" used to access it from code. |

 Mode | The trigger mode.
-Allows to specify when input event should be fired.
+Allows the user to specify when input events should be fired.
 See InputActionMode. |

 Key | The keyboard key to map for this action.
 Use None to ignore it. |